Naeem-SahiL/chatbot/README.md

 # CodeMap

-This repository contains the code and data for querying and retrieving datasets using provided Colab notebooks.
-Additionally, a front-end (FE) project is included for interaction.
+This repository includes code and data for querying and managing datasets using Colab notebooks.
+Additionally, it features a front-end project for user interaction.

 ## Repository Contents

-FE with aditional folder of Colab Resources which contains
+- **Colab Notebooks:**

-- `model_Training_(2).ipynb`: Colab notebook for training the model and querying data.
+  - `model_Training.ipynb`: Notebook for training models and querying data.
-- `DatasetRetrievel.ipynb`: Colab notebook script for retrieving and uploading data.
+  - `DatasetRetrievel.ipynb`: Notebook for uploading and retrieving datasets.
-- `feature_dataset(1).json`: Front-end project folder.

 ## Getting Started

 ### Prerequisites

+Ensure you have the following installed:

 - Google Colab or Jupyter Notebook
-- Node.js (version 20 or above)
+- Node.js (version 20 or higher)
-- Angular (version 18 or above)
+- Angular (version 18 or higher)
 - Ngrok account for tunneling

 ### Cloning the Repository

-Clone the repository using the following command:
+Clone the repository using:

 ```bash
 git clone <repository_url>